-Product InfoA/B 12 Audio Switch is a free (and open source) rack extension for Reason, the music DAW produced by Reason Studios.
+Product InfoA/B 12 Audio In Switch is a free (and open source) rack extension for Reason, the music DAW produced by Reason Studios.
 This 2U utility lets you switch between 12 audio stereo inputs using various approaches (similar to the built-in Spider Audio Merger but with switchable inputs).

 3 control modes for the 12 inputs

 - in single mode, only one input is active at a time and you can switch to another with a single click.
 Perfect for A/B testing!

 - in multiple mode, any combination of inputs can be active at a time (similar to the Solo concept).